Bakhombisile02/search_engine/README.md

 ## Overview

-This project implements a full-text search engine for the Wall Street Journal (WSJ) corpus, developed for the COSC431 Information Retrieval course at the University of Otago[cite: 32].
-It features robust XML parsing capable of handling potentially malformed files[cite: 14], text normalization, efficient hash-based indexing with compression, and relevance-ranked query processing using TF-IDF[cite: 22].
-The system is designed for modularity, separating concerns between parsing, indexing, and search functionalities, and aims to meet sub-second query performance requirements[cite: 19].
+This project implements a full-text search engine for the Wall Street Journal (WSJ) corpus, developed for the COSC431 Information Retrieval course at the University of Otago.
+It features robust XML parsing capable of handling potentially malformed files, text normalization, efficient hash-based indexing with compression, and relevance-ranked query processing using TF-IDF.
+The system is designed for modularity, separating concerns between parsing, indexing, and search functionalities, and aims to meet sub-second query performance requirements.

 ## Features

 The search engine incorporates several key features:

-- **XML Parsing**: Processes WSJ XML documents, extracting metadata and content[cite: 12].
-It is specifically designed to handle real-world, potentially non-well-formed XML data gracefully[cite: 14].
+- **XML Parsing**: Processes WSJ XML documents, extracting metadata and content.
+It is specifically designed to handle real-world, potentially non-well-formed XML data gracefully.
 - **Text Normalization**: Standardizes text by converting it to lowercase, removing punctuation, replacing common HTML entities, handling hyphens consistently, and tokenizing the content into individual terms (derived from `search_engine/src/parser/text_normalizer.py`).
 Note that the current implementation does not perform stemming or stopword removal.
-- **Hash-Based Indexing**: Builds an inverted index using a hash table structure[cite: 16].
+- **Hash-Based Indexing**: Builds an inverted index using a hash table structure.
 This allows for fast term lookups, typically achieving O(1) average time complexity (derived from `search_engine/src/indexer/hash_index.py`).
 - **Efficient Storage**: Employs several compression techniques, including VByte, ZigZag encoding, delta encoding for document numbers, and prefix compression.
 These methods significantly reduce the storage space required for the index files (derived from `search_engine/src/utils/compression.py`).
-- **Relevance Ranking**: Uses the TF-IDF (Term Frequency-Inverse Document Frequency) weighting scheme to rank documents[cite: 22].
+- **Relevance Ranking**: Uses the TF-IDF (Term Frequency-Inverse Document Frequency) weighting scheme to rank documents.
 It applies logarithmic normalization to the term frequency component for scoring (derived from `search_engine/src/search/hash_query_processor.py`).
 - **Command-Line Interface**: Provides straightforward tools to parse the source XML corpus, build the search index, and perform search queries (derived from `search_engine/main.py`).
-- **Fast Query Processing**: Optimized to deliver search results quickly, aiming for sub-second performance per query as required[cite: 19].
-It reads queries from standard input [cite: 17] and writes the ranked results to standard output[cite: 25].
+- **Fast Query Processing**: Optimized to deliver search results quickly, aiming for sub-second performance per query as required.
+It reads queries from standard input and writes the ranked results to standard output.

 ## System Architecture